rubjoh/RocketGUI/README.md

-# RocketGUI is a GUI that can display data collected by a flight computer onboard our rocket
+# RocketGUI can display data collected by a flight computer onboard our rocket
 # We are using QT, and PyQt6 to implement this GUI